windicss/windicss/CONTRIBUTING.md

     pnpm install
     ```

-2. In the first terminal, run `pnpm run dev` in the windicss project directory, and in the
+2. In the first terminal, run `pnpm dev` in the windicss project directory, and in the
-   second one open the playground directory and run `pnpm run dev`.
+   second one open the playground directory and run `pnpm dev`.

     This would set up a watcher that would rebuild the `windi.css` file in the `playground`
     directory every time you make a change in the windicss source code.
 You would need